hiveer/vim-settings/install.md

             --enable-cscope \
             --prefix=/usr/local
 ```

+if you want to use python instead of python3, you should change the configure options
+`--enable-pythoninterp=yes` and `--with-python-config-dir` will change to python config

 here, the option "--with-python-config-dir" is special, you need to find out the config directory by yourself
 you can use this command to try `find /usr -type d -name config`